 Any hazardous condition that causes an injury can potentially be deemed dangerous.
 One of the most common hazardous conditions is snow and ice accumulation.
 After a snowstorm or winter weather event, a commercial property owner or occupier must remove the snow and ice from any sidewalks and walkways that people are likely to use.
 The law does not generally require them to make the property completely free of ice and snow.
 Rather, they are only required to make their property “reasonably” safe.
 This is a fact-sensitive determination.
 Residential property owners are generally under a lesser duty.
 In addition, some states, townships, and municipalities have laws governing snow and ice removal which may or may not prove relevant to the case.
 Other common examples of unsafe conditions include:

 As discussed above, a property owner will only be held liable if they knew or should have known about the dangerous condition, and failed to take proper action to address it or warn of it.
 The courts will afford property owners a reasonable amount of time to discover the dangerous condition.
 For example, if a person spills a bottle of oil in a grocery store, and someone immediately slips after the spill, the store will probably not be held liable because it likely had no chance to discover and correct the hazard.
 It can be difficult to prove how long a spill has been sitting in the aisle of a store, although there may be signs (such as track marks through a spill) which suggest its age.
-An experienced personal injury lawyer can examine the incident report taken by the store surveillance footage, and can interview witnesses, including store employees to gauge the merits of the claim.
+An experienced personal injury lawyer, like the slip and fall lawyers New Jersey trusts, can examine the incident report taken by the store surveillance footage, and can interview witnesses, including store employees to gauge the merits of the claim.

 Property owners and public entities are generally also required to warn people of known dangerous conditions, if they do not or cannot correct them immediately.
 For example, the public must be warned of areas under construction, and stores must place “caution” cones on freshly mopped or waxed floors.